 12. RUJOI: Distinctive Break Lock design; Tool-free adjustment and installation of components; Foldable Aluminum lever

 - Pad Type: Universal

 - Rotor: Stainless Steel 160 mm 6 bolt

 - Brake mount: Post Mount, Front + Rear

 - Brake lever: Aluminum Finger Brake

 - Complete package: This disc brake kit comes loaded with a whole brake system.
-There are 2 aluminum front and back calipers(51 mm), 2 of aluminum bicycle brake handles, 2 of stainless steel 160 mm Rotors, 2 sets of 6 bolts, & cable.
+There are 2 aluminum front and back calipers(51 mm), 2 aluminum bicycle brake handles, 2 stainless steel 160 mm Rotors, 2 sets of 6 bolts, & cable.

 - Break Lock rotors: 160 mm rotor is used for both the front and rear wheel.
 At a thickness of 1.9 mm, the rotor body was constructed from SUS 5104 stainless steel.
 The innovative Break Lock design that was incorporated by the rotors allowed better dissipation of heat and offered enhanced braking power.